 Dylan Fisher is a percussionist and educator.
 With several years of teaching experience under his belt, Dylan has developed a passion for helping students grow as musicians.

 His impressive performance background includes Gold Drum and Bugle Corps 2019 and 2020, Meraki Percussion 2020, Élan Percussion 2022, Pacific Crest Drum and Bugle Corps 2022, and Broken City Percussion 2023.
 Dylan's expertise and enthusiasm inspire his students as he fosters a love for percussion and performance.
+He also serves as the Battery Caption Head at Buena Park High School, Battery Co-Caption Head at Orange County Independent Percussion, and Battery Instructor at Gold Drum & Bugle Corps.

 Mia Carrillo is a dedicated front ensemble instructor with a strong enthusiasm for the marching arts.
 Her musical path commenced at an early age, marked by her completion of the Certificate of Merit program in piano and her involvement in middle and high school band programs.
 In addition to her pursuits in the marching arts, Mia is advancing her education at CSU Los Angeles, working towards a Bachelor's degree in Chemistry.

 Mia’s independent marching experience includes performances with Broken City Percussion in 2023, 2024, and 2025 and Carolina Crown Drum and Bugle Corps in 2024.
 These opportunities have refined her technical abilities and enhanced her knowledge of the audio aspect of the marching arts, all of which have influenced her instructional approach.
+Mia is also a Front Ensemble Instructor at Buena Park High School and Anaheim High School.